rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{table}
 ```

-Table \ref{forecasting_methods} shows the different forecasting methods and their advantages and disadvantages.
-Each method has its own strengths and weaknesses, and the choice of model depends on the specific requirements of the forecasting problem.
+The table \ref{forecasting_methods} shows the different forecasting methods and their advantages and disadvantages.
+Each method has its strengths and weaknesses, and the choice of model depends on the specific requirements of the forecasting problem.
 \bigskip

 ## Challenges to Find the Ideal Forecasting Method

-In this research we focus on short-term demand forecasting which is an essential instrument in power system planning, operations, and control.
-Many operating decisions are based on load forecasts such as dispatch scheduling of generating capacity, reliability analysis, and maintenance planning for the generators.
-Overestimation of electricity demand will cause a conservative operation which may lead to overproduction or excessive energy purchase.
-On the other hand, insufficient production may lead to load shedding.
-In \cite{AEMO}, a monthly regression model is used that is based on 5 years of historical data to capture.
-This period is chosen to balance capturing recent univariate consumption trends while being long enough to capture for seasonal patterns for reliable analysis.
+This research focuses on short-term demand forecasting, an essential instrument in power system planning, operations, and control.
+Many operating decisions are based on load forecasts, such as dispatch scheduling of generating capacity, reliability analysis, and maintenance planning for the generators.
+Overestimation of electricity demand will cause a conservative operation, which may lead to overproduction or excessive energy purchases.
+The AEMO publication \cite{AEMO} uses a monthly regression model based on five years of historical data to capture.
+This period is chosen to balance capturing recent univariate consumption trends while being long enough to capture seasonal patterns for reliable analysis.
 Univariate models, while simpler, often struggle to capture complex relationships and seasonal patterns in load data.

-Multivariate models, incorporating additional factors like temperature, humidity, and economic indicators, can improve accuracy but introduce challenges in data collection, preprocessing, and model complexity, thus require careful feature engineering.
-Univariate models use only historical demand data to make future predictions, while multivariate models consider other variables such as atmospheric variations and calendars along with historical demand data in the study of STLF \cite{wang2016review} and  \cite{chen2015electricity}, both highlight the limitations of traditional methods and the growing interest in advanced hybrid techniques.
-Therefore, the selection of an ideal forecasting method depends on factors such as data availability, computational resources, and the desired level of accuracy, making it a complex and ongoing research area.
+Multivariate models, incorporating additional factors like temperature, humidity, and economic indicators, can improve accuracy but introduce challenges in data collection, preprocessing, and model complexity, thus requiring careful feature engineering.
+Univariate models use only historical demand data to make future predictions.
+In contrast, multivariate models consider other variables, such as atmospheric variations and calendars,  along with historical demand data in these studies of STLF \cite{wang2016review} and  \cite{chen2015electricity}, both highlight the limitations of traditional methods and the growing interest in advanced hybrid techniques.
+Therefore, selecting an ideal forecasting method depends on factors such as data availability, computational resources, and the desired level of accuracy, making it a complex and ongoing research area.

 \cite{taylor2009forecasting} developed both univariate and multivariate models and stated that the univariate models had good prediction capability.
-In univariate time series models, the historical electricity demand data are arranged with correlated past lags to capture the demand patterns even when the data are limited. \cite{mcculloch2001forecasting} obtains improved accuracy by including the temperature as a variable, recognising that weather conditions play a crucial role in forecasting performance. \cite{Fan2012} proposes a semi-parametric additive models to estimate the relationships between demand and the driver variables.
+In univariate time series models, the historical electricity demand data are arranged with correlated past lags to capture the demand patterns even when the data are limited.
+The model by \cite{mcculloch2001forecasting} resulted in improved accuracy by including the temperature as a variable, recognising that weather conditions play a crucial role in forecasting performance.

+\cite{Fan2012} proposes a semi-parametric additive models to estimate the relationships between demand and the driver variables.
 Specifically, the inputs for these models are calendar variables, lagged actual demand observations and historical and forecast temperature traces for one or more sites in the target power system.
 The proposed methodology has been used to forecast the half-hourly electricity demand for up to seven days ahead for power systems in the Australian National Electricity Market (NEM).
 To achieve more efficient and accurate load forecasting \cite{Suo} establishes a multi-dimensional short-term load forecasting model based on XGBoost.
 The decision forest composed of many decision trees is the final learning model of XGBoost.
 It tries to correct the residual of all the previous weak learners by adding new weak learners.
 When these learners are combined for final prediction the accuracy will be higher than that of a single learner.

-The selection of appropriate hyper-parameters of XGBoost is directly related to the performance of the model but there is no universal and scientific method to determine the hyper-parameters.
-In order to reduce the randomness and blindness, based on the second search of multi-dimensional grids, a method of hyper-parameter optimisation is proposed.
-Each hyper-parameters combination is attempted in a grid traversal manner in turn.
+The selection of appropriate hyper-parameters of XGBoost is directly related to the model's performance, but there is no universal scientific method to determine them.
+To reduce the randomness and blindness, a technique of hyper-parameter optimisation is proposed based on the second search of multi-dimensional grids.
+Each hyper-parameters combination is attempted in a grid traversal manner.
 In short-term demand forecasting, faster computation is essential due to the need for real-time or near-real-time predictions.
-Models like XGBoost are preferred over LSTM because of their speed and ability to handle large dataset, faster training time and higher interpretability.
+Models like XGBoost are preferred over LSTM because of their speed, ability to handle large datasets, faster training time, and higher interpretability.
 However, limitations in computational power can impact the selection of models and their performance.
-This is especially critical when dealing with complex models or large-scale data, where ensuring optimal performance within available resources becomes a trade-off between prediction accuracy and computational feasibility.
+This is especially critical when dealing with complex models or large-scale data, where ensuring optimal performance within available resources becomes a trade-off between prediction accuracy and computational feasibility

 ## Performance Metrics and Model Evaluations

-To check the correctness of the methods used for the prediction of real values of load, different criteria are utilized to evaluate the techniques of load forecasting.
-The research of many researchers based on statistical metrics to optimize the precision of their model, newly developed statistical metrics such as probabilistic load forecasting metrics.
-Due to wide adaptation and extraordinary academic values in industry, literature on probabilistic forecasting is still in developing phase.
-The most important static metrics used by researchers are shown below:
+Different criteria are utilised to evaluate the load forecasting techniques to check the correctness of the methods used to predict real load values.
+Many researchers have used statistical metrics to optimise the precision of their model, including newly developed statistical metrics such as probabilistic load forecasting metrics.
+Due to wide adaptation and extraordinary academic values in industry, the literature on probabilistic forecasting is still growing.
+The most critical static metrics used by researchers are shown below:

 ```{=tex}
 \begin{table}[h]